-(108) Nemendurnir sögðu kennaranum hvor frá ögðrum students.THE.NOM told teacher.THE.DAT each.NOM from other.DAT 'The students told the teacher about each other.'
-(Anonymized)
+(106) Nemendurnir sögðu kennaranum hvor frá ögðrum students.THE.NOM told teacher.THE.DAT each.NOM from other.DAT 'The students told the teacher about each other.'
+(Messick & Harðarson 2023: ex.
+55)

-Another property that the languages have in common is that both can have the reciprocal occur in a coordination without incurring a CSC violation (109).
+Another property that the languages have in common is that both can have the reciprocal occur in a coordination without incurring a CSC violation (107).
 This suggests (contra Sigurðsson et al. 2020) that Icelandic reciprocals are not linked to their antecedents via movement.

-(109) þeir töluðu alltaf hvor um annan og um they.NOM.M.PL talked always each.NOM.M.SG about other.ACC.M.SG and about stjórnmál politics
+(107) þeir töluðu alltaf hvor um annan og um they.NOM.M.PL talked always each.NOM.M.SG about other.ACC.M.SG and about stjórnmál politics 'They always talked about each other and about politics.'
+(Messick & Harðarson 2023: ex.
+14b)